MA International Affairs and Leadership

 - letter of intent (1-2 pages)

 An applicant whose native language is not English must provide proof of English proficiency regardless of current residency.

 GRE or GMAT results are not required but can be submitted as an additional application material.

 Applicants should have a deep-rooted interest in international issues of the future and a desire to influence them through character-driven leadership within the context of an increasingly complicated, globalized world.
 Ideal candidates are those who have previous leadership experience and who plan to devote their careers to working with other cultures and nations across a variety of sectors.
 While an ideal candidate has previous experience traveling or living overseas and has previously studied a language other than English, we also welcome candidates with no prior experience in these areas.
 Both international and domestic students are encouraged to apply.

 Using the letter of intent (1-2 pages), applicants should narrate their own leadership journeys as well as their motivations for further studies in the areas of international affairs and leadership.
-The letter of intent should describe applicants' academic and professional interests to date, their definitions of character-driven leadership, their reasons for pursuing a master's degree in International Affairs and Leadership, and how this advanced degree relates to their specific future goals.
+The letter of intent should describe applicants' academic and professional interests to date, their reasons for pursuing a master's degree in International Affairs and Leadership, and how this degree relates to their specific future goals.